suryateja720/SpeedMathApp/README.md

 # SpeedMathApp
-=> Speed Math is a puzzle solving app which generates general arthematic puzzles to solve.
-=> The basic challenges user can go through are (1) 3 Levels of Puzzles - (A) Begginer Level
+=> Speed Math is a puzzle solving app which generates general arthematic puzzles to solve.\n => The basic challenges user can go through are (1) 3 Levels of Puzzles - (A) Begginer Level
                                                                           (B) Intermediate Level
                                                                           (C) Expert Level